Cosys-Lab/Cosys-AirSim/docs/image_apis.md

 This also supports regex!

 #### Startup Object IDs
-At the start, AirSim assigns color indexes to each object found in environment of type `UStaticMeshComponent` or `USkinnedMeshComponent`.It then makes a understable naming depending on the hiarchy the object belong to in the Unreal World (example _box_2_fullpalletspawner_5_pallet_4_ or _door_window_door_38_ ).
+At the start, AirSim assigns color indexes to each object found in environment of type `UStaticMeshComponent` or `USkinnedMeshComponent`.It then makes an understandable naming depending on the hierarchy the object belong to in the Unreal World (example _box_2_fullpalletspawner_5_pallet_4_ or _door_window_door_38_ ).

 #### Getting Object ID for Mesh
 The `simGetSegmentationObjectID` API allows you get object ID for given mesh name.

 #### More information
-Please see the [instance segmentation documentation](instance_segmentation.md) for some more information on the segmentation system.
+Please see the [instance segmentation documentation](instance_segmentation.md) for some more information on the segmentation system created by Cosys-Lab.

 ### Infrared
-Currently this is just a map from object ID to grey scale 0-255.
+Currently, this is just a map from object ID to grey scale 0-255.
 So any mesh with object ID 42 shows up with color (42, 42, 42).
 Please see [segmentation section](#segmentation) for more details on how to set object IDs.
 Typically noise setting can be applied for this image type to get slightly more realistic effect.
 We are still working on adding other infrared artifacts and any contributions are welcome.

 ## Example Code
 A complete example of setting vehicle positions at random locations and orientations and then taking images can be found in [GenerateImageGenerator.hpp](https://github.com/Microsoft/AirSim/tree/master/Examples/DataCollection/StereoImageGenerator.hpp).
 This example generates specified number of stereo images and ground truth disparity image and saving it to [pfm format](pfm.md).